 Shale formations in China are different from those in the U.S. and techniques need to be adapted to its geology and pipelines built to transport the fuel, said Neil Beveridge, an energy analyst at Sanford C. Bernstein & Co. in Hong Kong.

 “There’s tremendous potential, but the time now is really about understanding their resources and how China can develop them efficiently, instead of just throw money at the problem as quickly as possible,” Beveridge said by telephone yesterday.
 “The trick with shale is to get costs down to the point where it’s attractive to develop.”

 PetroChina is working to clarify the size and geography of Chinese shale resources and conducting experiments to develop its engineering and technical skills, CFO Zhou said.
 The company wants to boost cooperation with its U.S. peers to learn about fracking technology, which is a “killer tool,” he said.

 Shares in PetroChina, which trails only Apple Inc. and Exxon Mobil Corp.
-(XOM) in market value, have gained 1.6 percent in dollar terms in Hong Kong this year compared with a 9 percent drop in the 63-company Bloomberg World Oil and Gas Index.
+(XOM:US) in market value, have gained 1.6 percent in dollar terms in Hong Kong this year compared with a 9 percent drop in the 63-company Bloomberg World Oil and Gas Index.